 She raised her gun and aimed at the monster.

-The thing didn't or couldn't hear her; it kept advancing.
+The thing didn't or couldn't hear her, it just kept advancing.
 When the monster was just a foot away from her, she pulled the trigger.
-The bullet ran thru its shoulder.
+The bullet lodged in its shoulder.

 Nothing.
 It kept advancing.